 Both a water filter and steri-pen are recommended.
 Good map-reading skills are essential and a guide is recommended as the trek is mostly off-trail and markings are inconsistent.
 Don't forget to stop at the Ak-Suu Arashan hotsprings!

-This hike features some of the most scenic passes and valleys Kyrgyzstan has to offer, but they come at the cost of constant climbing and descending steep valley punctuated by water breaks on valley floors, most of which is done at over 3000m.
+This run features some of the most scenic passes and valleys Kyrgyzstan has to offer, but they come at the cost of constant climbing and descending steep valley walls punctuated by water breaks on valley floors, most of which are over 3000 meters.

-Trails are sparsely marked (and in some places not at all).
-Good map and compass reading skills are absolutely necessary if hiking without local help.
+The tread is sparsely marked (and in some places not at all).
+Good map and compass reading skills are absolutely necessary if running without local help.
 Hiring a guide is recommended.